hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

 Minimum Covariance Determinant
 ##############################

-Minimum Covariance Determinant (MCD) is arobust estimator of covariance that was introduced by P.J.
+Minimum Covariance Determinant (MCD) is a robust estimator of covariance that was introduced by P.J.
 Rousseeuw.

 Following the **Scikit-learn User Guide on Covariance estimation**: